 Tips: Distilled white vinegar added to the rinse cycle makes a great fabric softener.
 It also removes odors.
 Hydrogen peroxide is a great whitener and, when used directly on clothes prior to washing, can be used in place of bleach to remove stains

 - 20 drops Lemon essential oil (or 2 teaspoons lemon juice)

-(Note: If you use lemon juice in place of lemon oil, you must store in the refrigerator)
+Note: If using lemon juice instead of lemon oil, you must store in refrigerator

 Tips: Dip a clean, dry cloth into the polish and rub wood in the direction of the grain.
 Use a soft brush to work the polish into corners or tight places.